Cost-aware Bayesian Optimization via the Pandora's Box Gittins Index: The Pandora's Box Gittins index for Bayesian optimization

-The PBGI acquisition functions depends on $f\given y_1,..,y_t$ through its mean and standard deviation at each point.
+The PBGI acquisition functions depends on $f\given x_{1:t}, y_{1:t}$ through its mean and standard deviation at each point.
 We plot this in \Cref{fig:contour}.
-This shows for large $\lambda$ that PBGI can resemble expected improvement, whereas for small $\lambda$ it is nearly linear, similar to the upper confidence bound (UCB) acquisition function whose dependence is exactly linear.
+This shows for large $\lambda$ that PBGI can resemble EI, whereas for small $\lambda$ it is nearly linear.
+Specifically, in the $\lambda\->0$ limit, we have

+where $\mu_t$ and $\sigma_t$ are the mean and standard deviation of $f\given x_{1:t}, y_{1:t}$.
+This expression is similar to the upper confidence bound (UCB) acquisition function whose dependence is exactly linear, with heterogeneous learning rate parameter set to $\eta_t = \sqrt{2\log \frac{\sigma_t(x)}{\lambda c(x)}}$.
+A derivation is given in \Cref{apdx:theory:PBGI_approximation}.
 For small $\lambda$, one can thus view PBGI as giving a way to automatically tune UCB's confidence parameter in a careful way depending on~$c(x)$.